jim60105/voice_activity_detector/README.md

 Provides a model and extensions for detecting speech in audio.

+> [!IMPORTANT]
+> This is a fork of [voice_activity_detector](https://crates.io/crates/voice_activity_detector), modified to use the Silero VAD V5 model.
+> I am releasing it because I need to use it in another crate.
+I will delete this fork after [PR #50](https://github.com/nkeenan38/voice_activity_detector/pull/50) is merged.
+If you are using my fork, please be aware that changes may occur in the future.

 ## Standalone Voice Activity Detector

 This crate provides a standalone Voice Activity Detector (VAD) which can be used to predict speech in a chunk of audio.
 This implementation uses the [Silero VAD](https://github.com/snakers4/silero-vad).